 And return-to-office plans for bargaining unit employees at Education are still up in the air.
 The spokesperson said their schedule will be determined after the agency has met all of its bargaining obligations with its union.

 “The department is grateful for the service and commitment of its workforce and will continue to remain engaged with them as implementation moves forward,” the spokesperson said.

 Small Business Administration

 The Small Business Administration is setting a new baseline of in-office workdays for its executives and supervisors.

 Starting Sept.
-25, SBA will require all political appointees, members of the Senior Executive Service and senior-level staff to report to the office for at least five days per pay period.
+25, 2023, SBA required all political appointees, members of the Senior Executive Service and senior-level staff to report to the office for at least five days per pay period.

-All remaining telework-eligible SBA supervisors in the National Capital Region must report to the office for at least five days per pay period, starting on Nov.
-5.
+All remaining telework-eligible SBA supervisors in the National Capital Region began reporting to the office for at least five days per pay period, starting on Nov.
+5, 2023.